Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 <img src="./images/drgeo2.png" width=400 />

-Once edited, the DKM view is updated in the user document.
-The user can then interact with the DKM view.
-Here it is an interactive geometry framework where the user drags the geometric objects and observes the behavior of the whole geometric sketch:
+Once edited and validated, the DKM view is updated in the user document.
+The user can then interact with this view.
+Below, it is an interactive geometry sketch where the user drags the objects and observes the behavior of the whole sketch:

 <img src="./images/drgeo1.png" width=400 />

 At any time, the user is free to edit again a DKM script, to adjust its contents.
-With the pointer tool selected, hovering a border of a DKM view makes its halo icons to emerge; the left edit button opens the DKM script editor:
+With the pointer tool selected, hovering a border of a DKM view makes its halo icons to emerge; the right edit button opens the DKM script editor:

 <img src="./images/drgeo3.png" width=400 />